Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_SecuringAzureStorage.md

 - Task 5: Create a storage account with a file share
 - Task 6: Deploy virtual machines into the designated subnets
 - Task 7: Test the storage connection from the private subnet to confirm that access is allowed
 - Task 8: Test the storage connection from the public subnet to confirm that access is denied

+## Exercise 1: Service endpoints and security storage

 ### Task 1: Create a virtual network